DevExpress-Examples/winforms-dashboard-custom-items/readme.md

 **View File**: [С#](./CS/TutorialsCustomItems/CustomItems/)/ [VB](./VB/TutorialsCustomItems/CustomItems/)

 The file contains a code for a more "real-world" custom item that uses an external visualization control.
-A Funnel chart displays a wide area at the top, indicating the total points' value, while other areas are proportionally smaller.
+A Funnel chart displays a wide area at the top that indicates the total points' value, while other areas are proportionally smaller.

 ![](images/win-dashboard-interactive-data-aware-item-with-binding-panel.png)